-The word “supported” can mean different things in different scenarios, but for the purposes of this article it means:
+The word “supported” can mean different things in different scenarios, but for this article it means:

 - If you call Microsoft with a problem, they will ask you to reproduce the problem on a supported version of the product before they do much else for you.
-This makes sense, as you may be seeing a bug that does not exist in the supported versions.
+This makes sense as you may see a bug that does not exist in the supported versions.

-- When security updates are released, they are only released for supported versions of the product.
-Running unsupported versions puts you at risk due to un-patched security vulnerabilities.
+- Security updates are released only for supported versions of the product.
+Running unsupported versions puts you at risk due to unpatched security vulnerabilities.

-Deploying updates does carry some risk.
+Deploying updates carries risk.
 Microsoft has released updates in the past that introduced new bugs, but there is also the risk that something unique to your environment will cause an unexpected issue.

 For more information about keeping your Exchange Servers updated: